 Factors to consider when painting your basement

 Being one of the largest and most complex areas of your home, it can be hard to know where to start when it comes to painting your basement.
 It’s also easy to make some big mistakes if you’re not careful.
-Here are some things to consider before beginning your project.
+Here are some things to consider.

 1. Paint with lighter colours in the lightest places